 Black and brown are the most formal colors for leather; some other colors you might see towards the smart-casual end of formal belts are oxblood, tan, navy, gray, and white for summer.

-When you're wearing a formal belt, be careful to match your leathers and match your metals — your belt should be not only the same color but also the same level of shininess as your shoes and other leather accessories, and the buckle should be the same color as your other metal accessories.
+When you're wearing a formal belt, be careful to match belt and shoe leathers plus the metal in an outfit.
+Your belt should be not only the same color but also the same level of shine as your shoes and other leather accessories.
+The metal buckle should be the same color as your other metal accessories.

 For casual occasions, you should still match your metals but you've got more leeway on the leathers — brown with tan or tan with white is fine.